The Voice Senior (Dutch TV series)

 The Voice Senior is a Dutch talent-search television program produced by Talpa Productions which is broadcast on RTL 4.
-The show is based on the concept of The Voice of Holland and The Voice Kids, both of which were also created by John de Mol.
-However, participants must be older than sixty.
+The show is based on the concept of The Voice of Holland and The Voice Kids, both of which were also created by John de Mol Jr. However, participants must be older than sixty.

 Format

 The show consists of four different phases: production audition, Blind Audition, The Knockouts and the Live Finale.
 The production auditions are not filmed, here only the good singers are selected by the program to go to the Blind Auditions.

 The Blind Auditions

 The blind auditions are similar to The Voice of Holland and The Voice Kids.
 The contestants sing during the blind auditions while the chairs of the four judges/coaches are turned over.
 Each candidate has the chance to sing a song of their choice for about a minute and a half.
 The coaches can only choose the contestant on the basis of musicality and voice by pressing the button, causing their chairs turn around and facing the artist.
 If two or more coaches want the same artist, the artist can choose which coach he or she wants to continue in the program.
 The Blind Auditions will end when all teams are full.